top of page

 Legacy is more than money.
 It is education.
 It is example.
 It is teaching your children what you were never taught.
 It is making sure the state does not decide what happens to everything you worked for.

-Wills, Estate documents, Clear financial plans, Recorded wishes, A system your family can follow long after you are gone
+• A system your family can follow long after you are gone

+Ron reminds listeners that this is not morbid.
+This is responsible.
+This is love.
+This is leadership.
 Your story becomes someone else’s starting point.
 You can either pass on a burden or pass on a blessing.

 Why This Episode Matters for Contractors

-You cannot build a strong business or strong family life without financial clarity.
+You cannot build a strong business or a strong family life without financial clarity.
 You cannot take advantage of opportunities unless your personal house is in order.
-You cannot build legacy without education and accountability.
+You cannot build a legacy without education and accountability.

 Money is not the goal.
 Money is the tool.
 Learning how to use it is what changes everything.